MetrobusQ

+A trolleybus at the "Estadio" station of the Quito trolleybus system, on Avenida 10 de Agosto.

 MetrobusQ or Sistema MetrobusQ (the name is short for Metrobús (de) Quito) is a bus rapid transit system managed by the Empresa Metropolitana de Servicios y Administración del Transporte (EMSAT), the transportation agency of the municipality of the city of Quito, Pichincha Province, Ecuador.
 It is composed of three subsystems, or three busways: